-4. Man likewise became subject to natural, physical and moral law in consequence of creation.
-See Lesson XVIII.

-5. "The harmony of creation depends upon the perfect conformity of all beings, of everything animate and inanimate, to the law of the Creator.
-God has ordained laws for the government, not only of living beings, but of all the operations of nature.
-Everything is under fixed laws, which cannot be disregarded.
-But while everything in nature is governed by natural laws, man alone, of all that inhabit the earth, is amenable to moral law."
-Patriarchs and Prophets, page 52.

-1. To what is all creation subject?
-See paragraphs 1, 5.

-2. Explain how the vegetable kingdom is subject to natural law.

-3. What would be the result if these natural laws were set aside?

-4. What law must creatures living in the water and such as live upon the dry land obey, in order to live and thrive?

-5. Explain why animals from the torrid zone cannot live in the frigid zone, and vice versa.

-6. What would be the result if they should change places?

-7. Is man also subject to natural and physical law?

-8. To what special law is man amenable, to which other creatures of earth are not?
+- 5. "You have nothing but law; beautiful, exquisitively beautiful in itself, and in the perfect order and harmony which it is competent to secure; and yet at the same time painful in its consequences when violated; but man is completely shut up to law, as to all his organization.
+He is rewarded, as one may say, for observance of these laws, and punished for the neglect."
+Dobney on Future Punishment, p.
+28. - 6.
+God's constitutional law for the government of man is found in the decalogue.
+Ex.
+24:12; Jas.
+2:8-12.

+- 1. To what is all creation subject?
+See paragraphs 1, 5. - Explain how the vegetable kingdom is subject to natural law. - 3.
+What would be the result if these natural laws were set aside? - 4.
+What law must creatures living in the water and such as live upon the dry land obey, in order to live and thrive? - 5.
+Explain why animals from the torrid zone cannot live in the frigid zone, and vice versa. - 6.
+What would be the result if they should change places? - 7.
+To what special law is man amenable, to which other creatures of earth are not? - 8.
+What does Eld.
+Dobney say about law and the results of observing and disobeying it? - 9.
+What is God's constitutional law for the government of man?
+Give two texts.

-LESSON XVIII.
+LESSON XVIII

-ORIGINAL RELATIONS AND ORIGINAL LAW.
+ORIGINAL RELATIONS AND ORIGINAL LAW